maya-kleinstein/Sybil-Resistant-Mixnet/ARTIFACT-EVALUATION.md

 All necessary software packages are listed in the `cargo.toml` file, python3 is also required.

 - **Locally:** To run locally using the python script `run.py` a Windows OS is required.
-- **Remotely:** To run remotely while using the scripts under `./scripts/` assume a `x86_64-unknown-linux-gnu` architecture and the mix node binary assumes a slurm cluster.
+- **Remotely:** To run remotely while using the scripts under `./scripts/` a `x86_64-unknown-linux-gnu` architecture and a Slurm cluster are required.

 ### Estimated Time and Storage Consumption

 #### Mixnet Setup Stage
-The setup time is linear to the amount of generated traffic - assuming 64 CPU's and 50G of memory generating 2 million client circuit setup and communication packets takes about 2 hours whereas generating 100k will take a couple of minutes.
+The setup time is linear to the amount of generated traffic.
+Assuming 64 CPU's and 50G of memory generating the longest evaluation setup with 2 million simulated clients takes about 2 hours whereas generating 100k will take a couple of minutes.

+In total to reproduce all results the setup stages would take around 45 hours combined.

 #### Launching the Mixnet
 Launching the mixnet as evaluated in the paper with the following configuration:
 - 5 layers
 - 3 circuit setup rounds
 - 3 communication rounds
-and with 4 CPU's, 50G memory per mix node will take up to 1 hour for 2 million and a couple of minutes for 100k.
+and with 4 CPU's, 50G memory per mix node will take up to 1 hour for 2 million clients and a couple of minutes for 100k.

+In total to reproduce all results the mixnet running stages would take at most 24 hours combined.

 ## Environment